julsraemy/prezi/md/intro-open-data-2024.md

 ##  National cross-disciplinary solution

-- Launched in 2021, superseding FORSbase
+* Launched in 2021, superseding FORSbase
-- Operated by [FORS](https://forscenter.ch/) – Swiss Centre of Expertise in the Social Sciences – and the Universities of Lausanne, Neuchâtel and Zurich
+* Operated by [FORS](https://forscenter.ch/) – Swiss Centre of Expertise in the Social Sciences – and the Universities of Lausanne, Neuchâtel and Zurich
-- Data catalogue, mostly from social sciences and linguistics
+  * Data catalogue, mostly from social sciences and linguistics
-- Own metadata schema for studies, datasets, and data files, Digital Object Identifier (DOI) at the dataset level
+* Own metadata schema for studies, datasets, and data files
+* Digital Object Identifier (DOI) at the dataset level

 https://www.swissubase.ch/